-2.2.1 MSB-First, Right-Justified, Serial-Interface Format
+2.2.1 MSB First, Right-Justified Serial Interface Format-Normal Mode

-The normal output mode for the MSB-first, right-justified, serial-interface format is for 16, 18, 20, or 24 bits.
+The normal output mode for the MSB first, right-justified serial interface format is for 16, 18, 20, and 24 bits with bit 7 (ADM) in the analog control register cleared to 0.
 Figure 2-1 shows the following characteristics of this protocol:

-- Left channel is transmitted when LRCLK is high. - The SDIN(s) (recorded) data is justified to the trailing edge of the LRCLK. - The SDOUT(s) MSB (playback) data is transmitted at the same time as LRCLK edge and captured at the next rising edge of SCLK. - If the LRCLK phase changes by more than 10 cycles of MCLK, the codec automatically resets.
+- Left channel is transmitted when LRCLK is high. - The SDIN(s) (recorded) data is justified to the trailing edge of the LRCLK. - The SDOUT(s) MSB (playback) data is transmitted at the same time as LRCLK edge and captured at the next rising edge of SCLK. - If LRCLK phase changes by more than 10MCLK, the codec automatically resets.

 Figure 2-1.
-MSB-First, Right-Justified, Serial-Interface Format
+MSB First, Right-Justified Serial Interface Format-Normal Mode

-2.2.2 I2S Serial-Interface Format
+2.2.2 I2S Serial Interface Format-Normal Mode

-The normal output mode for the I2S serial-interface format is for 16, 18, 20, or 24 bits.
+The normal output mode for the I^2S serial interface format is for 16, 18, 20, and 24 bits with bit 7 (ADM) in the analog control register cleared to 0.